bodgewires/bodgewires.github.io/_posts/2016-05-10-edison-the-gardner-.md

 ---
+layout: post
 title:  "Project - Intel Edison Based Garden Management System"
+author: ipv1
-excerpt: “Using the Intel Edison, we automate the garden, soil and hydroponic."
+description: “Using the Intel Edison, we automate the garden, soil and hydroponic."
-header:
-  image: /assets/images/edisongardner/splash.jpg
+image: assets/images/edisongardner/splash.jpg
 categories:
   - Project
 tags:
   - Linux
   - OpenHAB
   - Edison
-toc: true
-toc_label: "Table Of Contents"
-toc_icon: "book-open"  # corresponding Font Awesome icon name (without fa prefix)
-toc_sticky: true
 ---

+Using the Intel Edison, we automate the garden, soil and hydroponic.

 ## INTRODUCTION